 Aix in Provence is a living book of history.
 Rich and alive with heritage, thousands of years old, the Aix-En-Provence combines elements of all times from the Celto-Ligurian Oppidum of Entremont to the new Sextius-Mirabeau Quarter.

-Being political capital of Confederation of the Celto-Ligurians, it was a city open to the trade and exchange.
+Being the political capital of the Confederation of the Celto-Ligurians, it was a city open to trade and exchange.
 The witness of the advanced civilization of the city can be watched through the archaeological excavations and the statuary exhibited at the Granet Museum.

-In 122BC, the Romans decided to give up the plate of Entremont to settle on site rich in resources.
+In 122BC, the Romans decided to give up the plate of Entremont to settle on-site rich in resources.
 So, the Aquae Sextiae (Water of Sextius) was founded by the Roman consul Sextius Calvinus.
 He gave his name to its springs.
-The city was a staging point between Italy and Spain and developed as an urban centre and spa.
+The city was a staging point between Italy and Spain and developed as an urban center and spa.

 The diffusion of Christianity turned the new page of history.
-As the seat of the archbishop's palace of the ecclesiastical province, Aix was affirmed as capital from the beginning of 5th century,
+As the seat of the archbishop's palace of the ecclesiastical province, Aix was affirmed as capital from the beginning of the 5th century.

 In 1182, Aix became the residence of the Counts de Provence.
 The city flourished around the three major poles namely the Palace of the Counts, the Saint-Sauveur Cathedral, and several newly formed districts of artisans and merchants.

 The city overflowed of its old ramparts with the installation of many convents of which most famous is that of Hospital of Jean Saint of Malta, the future burial of the Counts.
 By this time, the city had conserved its outer wall that starts from the old Holy Bourg Saint Sauveur i.e. the market town.